 Install of sensors and system components according to the respective product manuals.
-When wiring the sensors to the data logger or to a CDM-A116 or VOLT 116, the default wiring schemes, along with the number of instruments EasyFlux DL CR6OP supports, should be followed if the standard version of the program is being used.
-TABLE 3-1 through TABLE 3-13 present the wiring schemes.
+When wiring the sensors to the data logger or CDM-A116, the default wiring schemes, along with the number of instruments EasyFlux DL CR60P supports, should be followed if the standard version of the program is being used.
+TABLE 3-1 through TABLE 3-11 present the wiring schemes.

 An IRGA with an associated sonic anemometer are the only required sensors for the program.
 The additional sensors described in the following tables are optional.
-Many of the optional sensors are wired to a CDM-A116 or VOLT 116 module, which effectively increases the CR6 analogue channels since the CR6 itself does not contain enough channels for a full energy balance sensor suite.
-If one or more of the optional sensors are not used, the data logger terminals assigned to those sensor wires should be left unwired.
+Many of the optional sensors are wired to a CDM-A116 module, which effectively increases the CR6 analogue channels since the CR6 itself does not contain enough channels for a full energy balance sensor suite.
+If one or more of the optional sensors are not used, the data logger or CDM module terminals assigned to those sensor wires should be left unwired.

-If the standard data-logger program is modified, the wiring presented in TABLE 3-1 may no longer apply.
+NOTE If the standard data-logger program is modified, the wiring presented in TABLE 3-1 may no longer apply.
 In these cases, refer directly to the program code to determine proper wiring.